Do You Have To Pay Stamp Duty When Buying Out Your Partner?

 What if you are not married to your partner?

-But for some reason, if you get married or enter into a civil partnership, and you want to transfer a share of your property to your husband, wife or civil partner, then there may be a stamp duty payable.
+But for some reason, if you get married or enter into a civil partnership and you want to transfer a share of your property to your husband, wife, or civil partner, then stamp duty may be payable.

-In this instance, sales tax is payable if the ‘consideration given’, which is how much cash is paid or the amount of the mortgage taken, or a combination of both, exceeds the £250,000 threshold.
+In this instance, sales tax is payable if the ‘consideration given’, which is the amount of cash paid, the amount of the mortgage taken, or a combination of both, exceeds the £125,000 threshold.

 Now you know how it all works and whether you may be liable to stamp duty, use our calculator below to work out how much this may cost: